AbdulkadirEroglu/site_1/README.md

 - Product management workflows (including image uploads, sorting, and recent-activity summaries) are live in the admin area.

 ### Needs work
-- Production runbook, process manager guidance, and `/health` monitoring notes are still missing from the docs.
 - Automated tests/CI have not been set up, so schema changes and regressions are risky.
 - A documented manual admin credential recovery process still needs to be resolved.
 - Catalog UX gaps remain: expose `is_active` toggles and deletion redirects, wire the homepage hero search, make catalog filters interactive, and actually deliver contact form submissions.